MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 No change is visible except that you will be notified that you have enabled it and your page performance will be significantly degraded by 2-3 times slower performance whilst that is enabled.
 It will only be relevant for the particular page and that active session.
 For this reason, this should be used sparingly and only when actively engaged with our Support Team.

+### To enable the Microsoft Support level feature

+1. Open the Page Diagnostics tool.
-To enable the feature please open the tool and use ALT-Shift-L which will then display **Enable support level logging**.
-Click the checkbox and then click **start** to reload the page and generate verbose logging for Support to analyze.
+2. On your keyboard, press ALT-Shift-L. This will display **Enable support level logging**.
+3. Select the checkbox, and then click **start** to reload the page and generate verbose logging for Support to analyze.

 ![Support Option Enabled](media/ddef47de-8593-4b28-9346-eb48ebf6cdab.png)